-A lot of us artists don’t think about the legalities until we’re faced with a problem.
+As artists, a lot of us don’t think about the legalities until we face issues.
 That’s understandable.
-We’d all rather focus on our art, our images and shoots, rather than the paper-pushing aspects of a photography business.
+We’d all instead focus on our art than copyrighting an image for our photography business.

-That’s why we’ve put together this simple guide with all the copyright information you might need.
-And it’ll only take five minutes of your day to learn how to give your photos copyright protection.
+That’s why we’ve put together this simple copyright information guide for you.
+It’ll only take five minutes to learn how to give your photos copyright protection.

 Disclaimer: I am not an attorney nor a lawyer.
 The information presented in this article is not intended to act as your legal bible.
 This is solely referenced material.
 Please consult a lawyer for any legal matters.
 The below mentioned laws are based on the United States legal system.
 The information can vary by country, provinces, and districts.

 Words like ‘copyright’, ‘copyright owner’ or ‘intellectual property’ are standard terms in photography.
 But what are they exactly?